 There was a large collection of Bibles, including some very rare ones, facsimiles and posters and a DVD video clip from The Indestructible Book.
 The oldest exhibit was of the 16C Breeches Bible.

 To our delight, we had many visitors from surrounding villages and nearly all stayed for some time perusing carefully the exhibits and enjoying drinks and biscuits.
 There were many appreciative comments.

 The photos show some of our team about to dismantle the exhibition, some of the visitors, and areas of the display.

-In 2017 we are planning to have a Historic Bible Exhibition at Wymondham Central Hall the Tiffey Room.
+In 2019 we are to have a Historic Bible Exhibition at the Christadelphian Meeting Room,The Street, Bramerton NR14 7DW

 A time for everything......
 Exhibition